arduano/simdeez/README.md

 * SIMDeez can be used with runtime selection, Faster cannot.
 * SIMDeez has faster fallbacks for some functions
 * SIMDeez does not currently work with iterators, Faster does.
-* SIMDeez uses more idiomatic intrinsic syntax while Faster uses more idomatic Rust syntax
+* SIMDeez uses more idiomatic intrinsic syntax while Faster uses more idiomatic Rust syntax
 * SIMDeez builds on stable rust now, Faster does not.

 All of the above could change!
 Faster seems to generally have the same